mmaz/mambo_notes/docs/index.md

-# Parrot Mambo Notes (MIT 16.30/16.31)
+# Parrot Mambo Notes (MIT 16.30/16.31, Fall 2018)

-The following notes may help you connect to the front and/or downward camera for initial experimentation and projects.
+The following notes may be helpful for connecting to the front and/or downward camera for initial experimentation and projects.

-!!! warning "Documentation is in-progress!"
+!!! warning "This documentation is in-progress!"
     *Do you have tips, resources, or corrections to add?
-Did you find something frustrating or unhelpful and want to remove it?* [Issues and pull-requests are welcome!](https://github.com/mmaz/mambo_notes/issues)
+Did you find something frustrating or unhelpful and want to remove it?
+Notice any typos?*  [This documentation page can be edited on GitHub!](https://github.com/mmaz/mambo_notes/blob/master/docs/index.md) (Also, feel free to [post an issue](https://github.com/mmaz/mambo_notes/issues)).

 ## Overview